kerlannXmr/EasyMonerod/README.md

 Finally, start your adventure, you are sovereign...

-You can use it in Linux versions or windows 10/11 in wsl version.
+You can use it in 🐧Linux versions or 🪟 windows  10/11 in wsl version.

 No knowledge required.
 Select step 1,2,3,4,5 and you're done.
 After Boot to your internal drive, 6, or move the blockchain to your external disk, 8..